avarakin/astropi/README.md

-## Introduction
+# Introduction

-This project contains instructions and shell script for setting up a Raspberry Pi as an Astrophotography computer.
+This project contains instructions and Makefile for setting up a Raspberry Pi as an Astrophotography computer.
 Both 18.4 and 16.04 versions of Ubuntu Mate are supported.
-This project also has experimental installer, implemented as a make file.
+Experimental Raspberry Pi 4 installation is also available.
+The project originally started as a shell script, but then was migrated to makefile.
+Shell script is still available but not supported.

-## List of features:
+# List of features:
 1. Installs most commonly used Astrophotography software:
 * INDI
 * Kstars